inspec/inspec/docs-chef-io/content/inspec/parallel.md

 ### Get JSON Output Named Like the Log Files

 You can name your output files like the logfiles (named with the process ID and placed in the **logs** directory).
 InSpec Parallel offers a special ERB variable, `pid`.
-This example uses the `json` reporter, however this technique would work with any [reporter](https://docs.chef.io/inspec/reporters/) that can write to a file.
+This example uses the `json` reporter, however, this technique would work with any [reporter](https://docs.chef.io/inspec/reporters/) that can write to a file.

 Try this option file: